 Nevertheless, those that I’d say would belong here include Fairy Fall in Yellowstone National Park, Wyoming, Ribbon Falls in Yosemite National Park, California, perhaps even Manoa Falls on the island of Oahu in Hawaii, Pelverata Falls under light flow in the Australian state of Tasmania, and even the Catarata de Yumbilla in Northern Peru when we saw it under low flow conditions.

-WATER VOLUME CLASSIFICATION
+ESTABLISHING WATERFALL TYPES BY WATER VOLUME CLASSIFICATION

 Rather than worry about the subjectiveness about a waterfall’s shape, this is a more scientific approach to waterfall classification and it’s completely based on how much water is present during the vertical drop of the waterfall.